Obama's last trip will be to a divided Europe

 Greece and Italy remain deep in debt with no discernible way out, even as the EU's economic giant in the north, Germany, tightens the austerity screws.

-In the east, the so-called Visegrad Group of nations -- Poland, Hungary, Slovakia and the Czech Republic - have formed a strong block against resettling refugees and increased migration -- to the weak protests of Germany and France in the west.
+In the east, the so-called Visegrad Group of nations -- Poland, Hungary, Slovakia and the Czech Republic -- have formed a strong block against resettling refugees and increased migration, to the weak protests of Germany and France in the west.

 Hungary's President, Viktor Orban, envisions a Europe united by "national-cultural" identities, not a common set of liberal European values, as he told the Telegraph newspaper in Britain:

 "If we want to survive, this is the only way.
 To base our future on national-cultural identity.
 Otherwise we have no chance of surviving as Europe.
-We are not Europeans because we have 'common European values', this is a misunderstanding."
+We are not Europeans because we have 'common European values,' this is a misunderstanding."

-He said, "We have to respect the fact that the people would like to have the feeling of that they control their own lives, and that there is no such thing as a 'European nation'.
+He said, "We have to respect the fact that the people would like to have the feeling of that they control their own lives, and that there is no such thing as a 'European nation.'
 We have French, we have Germans, we have Hungarians but there are no European people.
 So the legitimacy, the democracy can come only from the nations, nowhere else.
 So if someone wants to build a European architecture over the European people, that's sad.
 It's a house built on sand, not on rock."

 How will Obama address a divided Europe?

 This is the divided Europe that President Obama now seeks to address.
-He will speak to the Greek people in Athens on Wednesday, focusing on the challenges of globalization and the interdependence of global markets.
+He will spoke to the Greek people in Athens on Wednesday, focusing on the challenges of globalization and the interdependence of global markets.

 He will also meet with the leaders of Italy, France, Germany and the UK on Friday, in what was supposed to be a farewell state visit, but what is looking increasingly like an emergency briefing on the incoming presidency.